Pfleger aus Kamerun bei der Arbeit

 The EU Blue Card does not apply to nursing professionals!

-If you have not yet applied for your non-academic vocational qualification to be recognised, you can start the process after you arrive in Germany and obtain a residence title for another job in the meantime.
-One of the requirements for this is that you can provide proof of a foreign non-academic vocational qualification requiring at least two years of training or a foreign higher education qualification.
+If you have not yet applied for your qualification to be recognised, you can start the process after you arrive in Germany and obtain a residence title for another job in the meantime.
+One of the requirements for this is that you can provide proof of a foreign non-academic vocational qualification requiring at least two years of training or a foreign academic qualification.
 This qualification must be recognised by the government of the country in which you obtained it.
 In addition, you must already have a German employment contract and your employer must have entered into a “recognition partnership” with you.
 You must be able to demonstrate German language skills at level A2 of the Common European Framework of Reference for Languages (CEFR).
 Detailed information can be found in the section “Visa for employment within the framework of a recognition partnership”.

 If your qualification as a nursing professional is not recognised, you can also apply for recognition as a nursing assistant.
 For more information, see the “Assistants in nursing” section.